aws-samples/eks-workshop-developers/website/docs/optimizations/java/graal-vm.md

 Remember `native-image` only has partial support for reflection and needs to know the reflectively accessed program elements ahead-of-time.
 :::

-To be able to compile our application with `native-image`, we have to adapt our Dockerfile.
+In order to compile our application with `native-image`, we need to adapt our Dockerfile.
 In the previous version, `maven:3-amazoncorretto-17` was used as a builder-image for the application.
-Now we use the latest version of `ghcr.io/graalvm/graalvm-community`.
+Now, we will use the latest version of `ghcr.io/graalvm/graalvm-community`.
 The only additional software package needed for the build is Maven, which we install via [sdkman](https://sdkman.io/).

 ## Overview of components